yuehhsuanhuang/yuehhsuanhuang.github.io/_projects/2_project.md

 ---
 Mentor: [Prof. Jian-Jiun Ding](https://www.ee.ntu.edu.tw/profile1.php?teacher_id=942019){: .link-chip }

+{: .text-justify}
 I implemented two distinct verification systems to build hands-on skills in Python, image processing, and classical machine learning.

+{: .text-justify}
 For face detection, I realized a multi-stage pipeline.
-The process began by segmenting skin-tone pixels with a custom-trained SVM, followed by ellipse fitting to isolate potential face regions.
+The process began by segmenting skin-tone pixels with a custom-trained SVM, followed by ellipse fitting to spot potential face regions.
 Convolutional methods were then employed to generate eye and mouth maps for eye & mouth detection.
-By enforcing strict geometric consistency rules, the system achieved a flawless **1.0 precision and a 0.955 F1-score on our private dataset with 80+ pictures.**
+By enforcing geometric rules, the system achieved a **1.0 precision and a 0.955 F1-score on our private dataset with 80+ pictures.**

+{: .text-justify}
 For signature verification, I trained a SVM classifier by experimenting with different feature combination.
-These features quantified zonal pixel density and the geometric relationships between stroke inflection points, enabling the model to achieve **88% accuracy in distinguishing between 1,000 genuine and forged samples.**
+These features quantified pixel density and the geometric relationships between stroke inflection points.
+The model to achieve **88% accuracy in distinguishing between 1,000 genuine and forged samples.**